jinghuazhao/Caprion/README.md

 [^web]: **Web-style browsing of local files**

-    Modern browsers treat local files as separate origins, even if they’re in the same folder; therefore a local web server is required to allow for cross-origin resource sharing (CORS).
-One can replace port number `8000` with any free port whose availability can be handled as follows,
+    Modern browsers treat local files as separate origins, even if they’re in the same folder.
+Consequently, a local web server is required to allow for cross-origin resource sharing (CORS).
+A port number such as `8000` is specified when available and can be handled as follows,

         export pn=8000
         if lsof -i :${pn}; then